 “Elizabeth is my soulmate.
-I knew it the first time our eyes met.
+I knew it the first time our eyes met, long before the cancer claimed her life.
 Well, I didn’t know it then, but looking back, it’s the only explanation for the feeling I got when I looked at her.
 My heart raced, my mind became dizzy, and there was an excitement surging from somewhere deep inside my soul that would remain there every time I saw her.
 It felt like the whirlwind of all the moments of happiness and joy that we would come to share, had come racing back to the instant it all began.
 The exhilaration billowing from experiencing all those moments at once, a brief flash that appears and then is gone.
 All that’s left is the subtle rush that the rest of your life just passed before your eyes, leaving your heart beating in a new cadence.
 You just met your soulmate for the first time.
 It was a signal I couldn’t miss.

 The start of our relationship was very organic and authentic.
 It started slow and fun.
 We flirted and alluded and built attraction for each other.
 The more we got to know one another, the more we saw that we were cut from the same fabric.
 We had the same sense of humor, got excited by the same things, had the same guilty pleasures.
 We stood for having good character and being good people.
 Who we were and how we carried ourselves with honor and respect towards each other and the world around us were more important than the things we owned or titles we received.
 We were building a world for us to be happy in.